JordanMartinez/purescript-jordans-reference/21-Hello-World/03-Hello-World-and-Effects/src/01-Native-Side-Effects-via-Effect.md

 ## The Effect Monad

 (The following section is copied from [here](https://github.com/purescript/documentation/blob/master/guides/Eff.md) and slightly edited.
-I diverge and wrote the rest myself.
 I would add the license for that here, but it's not listed.
 Since the documentation is supposed to be public anyways, I doubt this is an issue.)

 When we talk about side-effects, we are referring to two possible meanings.
 The first are "non-native" side-effects that use techniques like monoids, monads, applicatives, and arrows.
 The second are "native side-effects", which are effects provided by the RunTime System (RTS) and which can't be emulated by pure functions.